Samsung June 2021 update rolling out now to these devices - 9to5Google

 As you would expect, Samsung’s premier smartphones, the Galaxy S series, are generally the first phones to receive each month’s Android security update, and that’s holding true for the June 2021 patch.
 As of May 28, the full Galaxy S21 lineup has begun to receive its June 2021, starting with devices in South Korea before rolling internationally shortly thereafter.
 Notably, the Galaxy S21 series is receiving a second patch this month, claiming to further improve the camera’s performance.

 Last year’s Galaxy S20 series has also begun to receive the update internationally as of June 1, though no device-specific upgrades have been shared so far.
 A week later, Samsung made the update available to unlocked Galaxy S20 series phones in the US.
-The update also expanded to include the slightly newer Galaxy S20 FE 5G, starting in China.
+The update also expanded to include the slightly newer Galaxy S20 FE 5G, starting in China, before rolling more widely.

-Over the first weekend of June, the full Galaxy S10 line also picked up the update beginning in Poland, pointing to a wider launch in the coming days.
+Over the first weekend of June, the majority of the Galaxy S10 line also picked up the update beginning in Poland.
+The only holdout was the Galaxy S10 5G, which has since also picked up the June 2021 update.

 Here’s every Galaxy S device so far with the June update: